 The work proposed about using Blockchain like central hub for health information exchange.
 The main goal of this Blockchain concept is to connect all bread and crumb of patient health information together by allow participate node to discover health information data they seek and its location within Blockchain ledger, increase interoperability in health information exchange.
 Their main contribution is the concept that suggests the use of FHIR health information exchange standard combine with Blockchain technology.
 Each transaction on Blockchain will contain FHIR locator of actual data along with its index which make each transaction available for search.
 Due to the limit of health information that it requires certain amount of confidentiality, this makes it not really compatible with platform open to public like Blockchain.
 Store actual data somewhere else outside Blockchain and put its locator into Blockchain for use.
 With known secure index, this Blockchain helps connect patient information that is scattered across healthcare industry together.
 The work also gave suggestion about how health information Blockchain should look like and what it should have by common.
 There also other major contributions that use secure index for searching on encrypted data and ‘Proof of Interoperability’.
 This work suggests that if health information is kept within Blockchain in encrypted form, it should also contain secure index which will allow data search even the data is encrypted.
 This should reduce the difficulty of implementing health information with Blockchain.
 And other major concept proposed in this work is ‘Proof of Interoperability’.
 Based on Proof of Work consensus, the work suggest that computational resource should not be wasted unnecessarily.
 Instead of putting computational resource to competition for consensus, it should be used to verify interoperability of participate health data instead.
 However, they didn’t propose about how the consensus should work in detail.
 This work gave a good example of how Blockchain can have potential to solve issue that common in healthcare industry like interoperability.
 Additionally, they also proposed many concepts that can be a good foundation for using Blockchain technology with health information.

-2.4.2 A Case Study for Blockchain in Healthcare: “MedRec” prototype for electronic health records and medical research data [35]
+2.4.2 A Case Study for Blockchain in Healthcare: “MedRec” Prototype for Electronic Health Records and Medical Research Data [35]